🔼The name Eve: Summary

 In Genesis 3:20 it reads that Eve was named this way because she was אם כל־חי; mother of all life.
 The Hebrew word אם ('em), mother, comes from the same root as אמה ('amma), mother city, cubit, tribe/ people; hence the phrases Mother Babylon and Mother Jerusalem.
 The phrase "all life" returns six times in Scriptures and never just mankind is meant (show me).
 Hence the "mother of all life" is the biosphere; all living things.

-But note the difference between the verb that means to live and the name Eve: חיה and חוה.
+Note the difference between the verb that means to live and the name Eve: חיה and חוה.
 The verb is spelled with a yod but the name is spelled with a waw.
 These two letter sometimes interchange, but this verb, and all its many derivations are always spelled with a yod.
 So yes, Eve is the mother of all life, but her name simply doesn't mean life.
-It's a leap of critical neglect to assume that when parents call their baby Bob, and say, "because that was the name of our dog," they are doing this because they mean to propone that the name Bob means dog.
+It's a leap of critical neglect to assume that when parents call their baby Bob, and say, "because that was the name of our dog," they mean to state that the name Bob means dog.

-The name חוה (Eve) is identical to the Hebrew root group חוה (hwh I, II & III):
+The name חוה (Eve) is identical to the Hebrew root חוה (hawa) to cluster up in order to be viable:

 Eve does not mean 'the girl of the two,' and is also not the model for all wives bound to goof up (Keil and Delitzsch' Commentary on the Old Testament).
 Man and woman are both under the label Adam, and their drive to group up lodge in Eve.